 Policy NE7 New Moorings

-Within designated Mooring Restriction Areas, the replacement or relocation of existing New Mmoorings will be permitted provided that they are located where there are no alternative locations outside of the Mooring Restriction Aareas...and provided that they neither: ... where it can be demonstrated that they would not have a significant adversely impact affect the nature conservation, landscape or heritage value of the River Hambleon internationally designated sites....
+Within designated Mooring Restriction Areas, the replacement or relocation of existing moorings will be permitted where there are no alternative locations outside of these areas and provided that they neither: ... adversely affect the nature conservation, landscape or heritage value.